The Tom Lea Institute Internship

 During the fall of 2020, my internship was the last semester of obtaining my Bachelor's Degree with a double concentration in Printmaking and Graphic Design with a minor in Museum Art Studies.
 My time as an intern was terrific! and full of new learning experiences.

-I helped develop two curricula, helped in Tom Lea month, learned about grant writing and how a non-profit works.
+I helped develop two curricula, helped in Tom Lea month, and learned about grant writing and how a non-profit works.
 I also assisted in developing the digital library and working with several institutions, museums, and organizations to update and create a complete catalog of Tom Lea's artworks.

 After completing my internship, I was offered a contract position as the Collections Coordinator.
 I encourage everyone interested in an internship with the Tom Lea Institute to apply!
 You will build up your resume fast and learn how to thrive in a professional environment while working with amazing people and doing what you love.